How To Keep Cool In Bed At Night

 If you have an upstairs, attic, or loft, open any windows or hatches up there to allow rising heat to escape.

-Even that can help improve the heat build-up under your body though, and the ones that do have active cooling can make a huge difference.
-Take a look at my overview of cooling mattress pads to see what kind of high-tech bedding options are out there.
+Even that can help improve the heat buildup under your body though, and the ones that do have active cooling can make a big difference.
+Take a look at my review of bed cooling systems and pads to find out more.

 If you currently sleep on a memory foam mattress or use a memory foam mattress topper, I recommend experimenting with a different surface if you can.

-Memory foam is notorious for trapping body heat, so you might find some relief if you remove the topper in hot weather.
+Memory foam is notorious for trapping body heat, so you might find some relief if you change or remove the mattress topper in hot weather, assuming the mattress underneath is still comfortable.
 If you have a guest bedroom that doesn’t have memory foam on the bed, you could also try that bed to see if it sleeps cooler.

-If you’d like to try a more breathable mattress topper or mattress, I recommend considering latex or wool.
-Latex and wool tend to be more breathable than memory foam or plush toppers that contain polyester fiber fill.
-Take a look at my comparison of mattress toppers to see which ones I currently recommend for hot or cold sleepers.
+If you’d like to try a more breathable mattress topper or mattress, perhaps consider latex or wool.
+Latex and wool tend to be more breathable than memory foam or plush toppers that contain polyester fiberfill.

 Fans can work wonders if you don’t mind the feeling of the air flowing over you.
 There are many different fan options to consider, which will depend on your budget and need for serious cooling.

-You can use a normal fan and point it directly at your body, or experiment with pointing the fan out of the window to blow warm air out of the bedroom.
+You can use a normal fan and point it directly at your body, or even experiment with pointing the fan out of the window to blow warm air out of the bedroom.
+Even a basic and inexpensive desk fan can help a lot in hot weather.

 6. Install air conditioning or try a portable unit